marktmng/marktmng/README.md

 ### 🚀 **About Me**
 > *"Blending code and creativity to build seamless digital experiences."*

-A **Master’s in IT (Software Development)** student at Auckland Institute of Studies, with expertise in fullstack development, cloud platforms, and UI/UX design.
-Currently working as a **Software Developer @ Source Infinity**, specializing in e-commerce solutions and scalable web applications.
+A **Master’s in IT (Software Development)** student at Auckland Institute of Studies, with expertise in software development, cloud platforms, and UI/UX design.
+Currently interning as a **Software Developer @ Source Infinity**.
 Passionate about clean code, intuitive design, and solving real-world problems through technology.

 ---